 Infant A child that, for the purpose of identification as a passenger, is typically defined as being less than two years of age.
 In-flight The period that starts the moment the aircraft is ready to move for the purpose of taking off and ends the moment it finally comes to rest at the end of the flight and the engine(s) are shut down.
 In-flight Re-planning Point A geographic point at which an aircraft can continue to the airport of intended landing (planned destination) or divert to an intermediate (alternate) airport if the flight arrives at the point with inadequate fuel to complete the flight to the planned destination while maintaining the required fuel including reserve.
-Equivalent Terms: Re-dispatch Point, Re-release Point. $\triangle$ Initial Audit The Audit of an operator or a provider, for the purpose of achieving initial registration as an IOSA/ISSA Operator or ISAGO Provider, respectively.
-See Audit, IOSA Operator, IOSA Registration.

-Initial Cadre of Auditors

-The first group of IOSA/ISSA Auditors nominated by an AO prior to accreditation; comprises a sufficient number of qualified auditors to meet applicable audit commitments, to include Lead Auditor(s) and Evaluator(s).

-In-plane Loading System

-A conveyor system installed on the floor of an aircraft that allows loading and unloading of unit load devices (ULDs) into the aircraft; incorporates a suitable restraint system to secure ULDs in the parked position.
+Equivalent Terms: Re-dispatch Point, Re-release Point.
+Initial Audit The Audit (Assessment) of an operator or a provider, for the purpose of achieving initial IOSA/ISSA or ISAGO registration.
+See Audit (Assessment), IOSA Operator, IOSA Registration.
+In-plane Loading System A conveyor system installed on the floor of an aircraft that allows loading and unloading of unit load devices (ULDs) into the aircraft; incorporates a suitable restraint system to secure ULDs in the parked position.
 See Unit Load Device (ULD).

 Equivalent Term: Cargo Loading System (CLS)

 In-service

-Adjective used in the ISM and GOSM to specify applicability during the time an aircraft is in operation (i.e. in service); for example, an in-service item is an item used in operations during a flight, an in-service occurrence is an occurrence that happens during a flight).
+Term used in the ISM and GOSM to specify applicability during the time an aircraft is in operation (i.e. in service); for example, an in-service item is an item used in operations during a flight, an in-service occurrence is an occurrence that happens during a flight).